-Term Definition A child under age 18; or A child aged 18-21, who is a full time student and claimed as a dependent on the parent's tax return.
-The customer was not out of the U.S. for longer than 30 days at a time AND the total of all time out of the U.S. since 8/22/1996 is not more than 90 days.

-Is a member of the U.S. Armed Forces on active duty; Is an honorably discharged veteran of the U.S. Armed Forces; Is the spouse or dependent child of an honorably discharged veteran or active duty member of the U.S. Armed Forces; or Is the widow or surviving dependent child of an honorably discharged veteran or active duty member of the U.S. Armed Forces.
-An approval of a battered noncitizen application based on meeting the minimum requirements needed for approval.
+Term Definition Dependent child • A child under age 18; or • A child aged 18-21, who is a full time student and claimed as a dependent on the parent's tax return.
+Remained in the U.S. continuously The customer was not out of the U.S. for longer than 30 days at a time AND the total of all time out of the U.S. since 8/22/1996 is not more than 90 days.
+Military connection Is a member of the U.S. Armed Forces on active duty; Is an honorably discharged veteran of the U.S. Armed Forces; Is the spouse or dependent child of an honorably discharged veteran or active duty member of the U.S. Armed Forces; or Is the widow or surviving dependent child of an honorably discharged veteran or active duty member of the U.S. Armed Forces.
+Prima facie approval of Battered noncitizen status An approval of a battered noncitizen application based on meeting the minimum requirements needed for approval.
 This approval is granted pending a full review of the Battered noncitizen application.